Stock events for S&P Global, Inc. (SPGI)

 SPGI’s Geographic footprint

-S&P Global has a significant international presence, with its headquarters located in New York City, USA.
-The company operates globally with over 70 offices in 35 countries, including North America, Europe, Asia-Pacific, Latin America, the Middle East, and Africa.
-In fiscal year 2025, the United States represented the largest portion of S&P Global's revenue at 60.79%, followed by Europe at 23.02%, Asia at 10.69%, and the Rest of World at 5.5%.
+S&P Global has a significant international presence, with its headquarters in New York City.
+The company operates in over 35 countries and maintains more than 70 offices across North America, Europe, Asia-Pacific, Latin America, the Middle East, and Africa.
+In fiscal year 2025, the United States was the largest contributor to S&P Global's revenue, followed by Europe, Asia, and the Rest of World.

 SPGI Corporate Image Assessment